-A car struck a cyclist Wednesday morning, November 28, 2018, on S. Watt Ave.
+A car struck a cyclist in Sacramento on Wednesday morning, November 28, 2018, on S. Watt Ave.
 The driver fled the scene behind the injured cyclist who died at the scene.
 Police closed the highway both directions for a few hours while crime scene investigators processed the scene.

 A Sacramento police officer at the scene said that the suspect was driving south on S. Watt Ave. when he hit the cyclist going the same direction.
 So far there is no identifying information on the suspect or the vehicle.
 Police are still looking for the driver of the car and ask anyone with information to call the Sacramento Police Tip Line at (916) 264-5471.

 Hit-and-Run and Bicycles

 Hit-and-run accidents are heinous because it often means that help for the victim is delayed.
 When a car collides with a cyclist, the cyclist is at far greater risk of a serious injury because of the difference in mass between a car and a bike and the lack of protection that comes with riding a bike.